networknt/light-doc/content/en/tutorial/eventuate/developer/eventuate-dev.md

 ```

-Note: due to maintenance issue, the hybrid-query has been removed from light-eventuate-4j
+Note: due to maintenance issues, the hybrid-query has been removed from the light-eventuate-4j
-project and there is a copy in light-portal can be used for this.
+project.
+There is a copy in light-portal can be used for this.

 ### Start command server and query server together with Docker

-You can start both command server and query server along with their services
+You can start both the command server and query server along with their services
 with docker-compose.

 ```